 - History, heritage and Archive

 - Gardens inc Friends of Rectory Gardens

 - Events and Activities

-The Society has a strong committee of up to 15 members and meets monthly to decide on policy, activities, and other society matters.
+The Society has a committee of currently 8 members and meets at least 8 times a year monthly to decide on policy, activities, and other society matters.